A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: X-ray data analysis

 \subsubsection{Spectral properties of the thermal plasmas}

-We here extract energy spectra and estimate the temperatures, metal abundances, ionization time scale, and emission measures of the central and diffuse sources.
-We use the XMM data, which have much greater statistics than the Chandra data.
+We here extract spectra and estimate the temperatures, metal abundances, ionization time scale, and emission measures of the central and diffuse sources.
+We use the XMM data, which have more than twice greater statistics than the Chandra data.
 Spectral extraction regions for the EPIC data are selected based on the imaging analysis results (Figure~\ref{fig:prof}) and are shown in Figure~\ref{fig:image}.
 A circle with a 20 arcsec radius is used for the central source, and an annulus with inner and outer radii of 30 and 100 arcsec, respectively, is assumed for the diffuse source.
-As the background, we use the diffuse source and an annulus region with inner and outer radii of 100 and 200 arcsec, respectively.
+As the background, we use the diffuse source and an annulus region with inner and outer radii of 140 and 200 arcsec, respectively.
+The contamination of the diffuse emission to the background region is $< 1\%$ of the total flux according to the results of our imaging analysis.
 The central position for extraction is the same as that used for the extraction of the radial profiles.
-Since the RGS spectrum has much poorer statistics, we only use it as a consistency check for the spectral analysis of the bright central source.
+Since the RGS spectrum has much poorer statistics ($<1\%$ of the EPIC data), we only use it as a consistency check for the spectral analysis of the bright central source.
 We merge all the spectra in each year and for each instrument: the 1st- and 2nd-order spectra are also combined for the RGS data.
-The spatial variation of the detector background is negligible considering the on-axis position and sizes of our analysis regions, and moderate statistics \citep{kuntz08}.
+The spatial variation of the detector background is negligible considering the on-axis position and sizes of our analysis regions \citep{kuntz08}.